kebnoa/Civ6RFCitySettlement/README.md

 Read the full report: [Civ6RFCitySettlement.pdf](Civ6RFCitySettlement.pdf)

-## The project contains 3 major components:
+## The project contains 3 major components

 1. A Civilization 6 Mod - KebnoaLogger (and an associated Live Tuner Panel)
 2. A SQLite database to store the information captured via the Mod